robertclark0/Checklist/README.md

 Running the Program
 --------------------
 The application is designed to run in the current folder configuration.
 The files must be hosted on a server that is AJAX enabled.
 It is not neccesary to install Angular, as the code uses the Google CDN hosted library.
-With files hosted, simple call index.html to run the application.
+With files hosted, simply call index.html to run the application.

 Additional
 -----------